 The goal in the long run is to integrate the suggestion scheme to the existing processes of the organisation.
 It is important to maintain the high activity levels with active communication and regular campaigns.
-As important is to track the process lead times and react to slow processing.
+As important is to track the suggestion box process flow lead times and react to slow processing.
 The best way to keep employees excited is to implement the best suggestions fast and communicate about the results regularly.

 Examples of ways to integrate with existing processes are

 - Organise a suggestion campaign when the organization is expanding to a new field of business